A&O Shearman | FinReg | Blog

 November 14, 2024

-EU Listing Act Package Published in Official Journal of the European Union
+The following legislation that comprises the EU Listing Act package has been published in the Official Journal of the European Union:

 November 14, 2024